 The Difference Engine by William Gibson & Bruce Sterling

-William Gibson and Bruce Sterling are both very well known as being originators of cyberpunk.
+William Gibson and Bruce Sterling are both very well-known as originators of cyberpunk.
 Gibson wrote Neuromancer, arguably the first and definitely the best cyberpunk novel, and Sterling was the editor of the collection Mirrorshades, an essential sample of what that particular subgenre has to offer.
 They dip their toes into steampunk in their sole effort writing as a pair, The Difference Engine.

 Their collaboration is one of the benchmarks for steampunk, as it established a lot of the conventions of steampunk going forward, including the use of futuristic technology in a Victorian English setting.
-It really is an essential read if you want to know about the foundations of what steampunk is.
+It really is an essential read if you want to know about the foundations of steampunk.